Evaluation Systems Award

 EJA Publication Award

-Ruth McCausland for her paper "‘I’m sorry but I can’t take a photo of someone’s capacity being built’: Reflections on evaluation of Indigenous policy and programmes”
+Ruth McCausland for "‘I’m sorry but I can’t take a photo of someone’s capacity being built’: Reflections on evaluation of Indigenous policy and programmes”

 The paper presents clear, robust research on evaluation with evidence presented and a number of 'tools' (e.g. rubric with a worked example) which could be used by practitioners in their work.
 Similarly, limitations and areas for further work are articulated, with a contribution to the evaluation evidence base.
 The article makes an important contribution and is relevant to key readership of the journal.
 The paper is very contemporary and adds value to the evidence base in an area that is sadly lacking.

 Allison Clarke, CPE University of Melbourne

 During her evaluation career to date, Allison has successfully used skills and abilities from her previous experience in other sectors to conduct high quality evaluations, strengthen the evaluation field and support other emerging evaluators with whom she works.
 Allison is clearly an important part of her organisation, which itself is an integral part of the evaluation landscape in Australia.
 The diversity of Allison's experience presented in the nomination shows that she is able to successfully apply good evaluation practice to several sectors and contexts.
 The very positive feedback of stakeholders who have worked with Allison is a testament to her professional standards and high quality of evaluation work.
 This diversity is impressive for a career of only a few years.
 In addition, the use of evaluation outputs which Allison has helped to produce demonstrates the high quality and relevance of the work.
 Delivering such high quality and varied results in addition to other organisational and evaluation capacity building activities is an excellent achievement.